FlavScents AInsights Entry: Allyl Propionate (CAS: 2408-20-0)

 4. Use in Flavors

-Allyl propionate is extensively used in flavor formulations, particularly in fruit flavors such as pineapple, apple, and tropical blends.
-It acts as a key impact note, enhancing the overall fruitiness and providing a fresh, juicy character.
-Typical use levels in finished food or beverages range from 1 to 10 ppm, with higher concentrations potentially leading to an overpowering effect.
-It is stable under typical processing conditions but may degrade under extreme heat or acidic conditions.
+Allyl propionate is widely used in flavor formulations, particularly in fruit flavors such as pineapple, apple, and tropical blends.
+It serves as an impact note, providing a fresh and juicy character.
+Typical use levels in finished food or beverages range from 1 to 10 ppm, with higher concentrations used in more intense fruit profiles.
+It is relatively stable under typical processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature